8 Best Renters Insurance Companies in Washington of 2023

 But having the best rate doesn’t mean the insurer is superior or better than other companies.

-When searching for a policy, you should also look at how many coverage options a company has, how good the company’s customer service is, and its level of financial strength.
+When searching for a policy, you should also look at how many coverage options a company has, its customer service, and its financial strength.

 Coverage Options

-Because some insurers pay only up to the policy’s limits, which is usually around $30,000, chances are your diamond brooch won’t be covered for the full amount.
+Because some insurers pay only up to the policy’s limits, usually around $30,000, chances are your collectibles or other valuables won’t be covered for the full amount.

-Or you can get an endorsement, which will also cost you extra to cover your high-priced items.
+Or you can get an endorsement covering all your high-priced items.

-As an optional add-on, scheduled personal property means you can increase your coverage and cover more risks, such as accidental loss of that diamond brooch.
+As an optional add-on, scheduled personal property means increasing your coverage and covering more risks, such as accidental loss.

-If you want to risk it because you want to save money on the cost of your policy, you can purchase coverage with a limit that is lower than the value of what you own.
+If you want to take a risk to save money, you can purchase coverage with a lower limit than the value of what you own.

 Customer Service